 In this course, students will explore the current drivers and implications of sustainable systems through group projects and in-class exercises—focusing on socio-metobolic consumption, sustainability as a field of inquiry, systems thinking, industrial ecology and earth systems engineering.
 This class is part of the Nicholas School of the Environment’s new graduate-level Certificate in Sustainable Systems Analysis.

-Instructor: Jay Golden, Director of the Duke Center for Sustainability & Commerce at the Nicholas Institute for Environmental Policy Solutions.
+Instructor: Jay Golden, Director of the Duke Center for Sustainability & Commerce at the Nicholas Institute for Energy, Environment & Sustainability.
 Golden is leading the new certificate.